Адвокат по уголовным делам › Форумы › СИЗО Матросская тишина › How to Take Better Winter Photos

 Frost covered leaves and grass stalks make great macro subjects.
 Snow covered , devoid of leaves and color can also make interesting subjects.

-picturesque than sunsets in winter.
+Sunrises are often more picturesque than sunsets in winter.

 Just after sunrise or just before sunset, the shadows are long, providing interesting patterns on the white ground.